Skovvy-Information-Technology-SIT/ControlTowerAccountAutomation/README.md

 VPC Flow Logs: Logs will be available in the CloudWatch log group (/aws/vpc/flowlogs/{account_id}).

 ## Summary
 This solution provides automated security configuration for new AWS Control Tower accounts.
 Upon creation of an account, the solution deploys security services (Security Hub, GuardDuty, etc.) and enables VPC Flow Logs for network monitoring.
-This solution uses CloudFormation, Lambda, and EventBridge for seamless automation.
+The solution is built using AWS CloudFormation (CfCT), Lambda, and EventBridge for seamless automation.